 The historical work on the costumes is extremely detailed and careful in every possible way; from the use of caps to the austerity of materials and the lack of dyes.
 This movie's costumes are historically impeccable, which is, unfortunately, not that common.

-It's precisely that realism that allows the viewer to fully submerge themselves into the paranoia of the Puritan community in a time in with witchcraft was felt as a real, tangible threat.
+It's precisely that realism that allows the viewer to fully submerge themselves into the paranoia of the Puritan community in a period in with witchcraft was felt like a real, tangible threat.